 - St Dunstan in the East

-Take a free Sandemans New London Tour and learn about the attractions listed above as well as London Bridge, The Church of the Knights Templar (of Da Vinci Code fame!) and the World War II Blitz.
+Alternatively, book on a free Sandemans New London Tour to learn about the attractions listed above, as well as London Bridge, The Church of the Knights Templar (of Da Vinci Code fame) and the Second World War Blitz.

 Travel around the City of London

-Take a river bus services from the banks of the Thames in The City for a great way to see London.
-You can also cruise along the River Thames with City Cruises from the pier outside the Tower of London.
+Take one of the river bus services from the banks of the Thames in the City, which is a great way to see London.
+You can also cruise along the river Thames with City Cruises from the pier outside the Tower of London.